 The Pacific Americas Flyway spans the eastern Pacific from Alaska to the southern tip of South America.
 All along the way, estuaries and associated freshwater wetlands are used by millions of migrating birds to breed, rest, refuel and overwinter.
 Estuaries also provide essential habitat for juvenile fish and marine mammals, and of course people highly value them for hunting, fishing, birding and other recreational activities.

-When biologically rich estuary habitats are lost or degraded, the impacts are widely felt.
-Many Pacific Northwest estuaries have been lost or significantly altered by urbanization, industrialization and other human caused changes.
-This has put the health of fish and wildlife species at risk and makes the estuaries less sustainable over the long term.
+Thousands of large and small estuaries along the northern Pacific Flyway create an ecological network critical to migratory birds–the Yukon-Kuskokwin Delta, the Copper River Delta, Puget Sound, the Columbia River Estuary and Humboldt Bay among them.
+When these biologically rich estuary habitats are lost or degraded, the impacts are widely felt.
+Many Pacific Northwest estuaries have been significantly altered by urbanization, industrialization and other human caused changes, putting the health of fish and wildlife species at risk.

 Our long-term goal for this priority is ambitious—to conserve and sustain the northern Pacific Flyway’s estuaries.
 We will also work to generate public support for estuary conservation flyway-wide and advocate for policies that will benefit all fish and wildlife species.

 the most effective strategies for conservation in light of current and future stressors.